quiltdata/quilt/docs/advanced-features/tabulator.md

 ## Overview

 Tabulator aggregates tabular data objects across multiple packages using AWS Athena.
+Admins define schemas and data sources for CSV, TSV, or Parquet files, enabling users to run SQL queries directly on the contents of Quilt packages.
-Admins define schemas and data sources for CSV, TSV, Parquet, and other formats, enabling users to run SQL queries directly on the contents of Quilt packages.
+You can even use regular expressions to extract additional columns from the logical key.

 The configuration can be written in YAML and managed using the `quilt3.admin.tabulator_config.set()` function or via the Quilt Admin UI.